-At large-scale events like the UEFA Women's Euro, an infodemic - too much information, including false or misleading information - may arise, which can cause confusion and lead to behaviour that is harmful to health.
+At large-scale events like the ESC, an infodemic - too much information, including false or misleading information - may arise, which can cause confusion and lead to behaviour that is harmful to health.

 It is therefore important to always use tips and instructions from official sources, including national and international health authorities or international organisations such as the WHO.